Feature-Interesting-Facts-About-Mars-You-Need-to-Know

 8. The Sun Looks a Lot Smaller from Mars

-Mars is only 0.38 astronomical unit farther away from the sun than we are.
+Mars is only 0.38 astronomical units farther away from the sun than we are.
 The distance between Earth and the Sun is 1 AU.
 From the surface of the red planet, the sun looks half the size it does from Earth.

 9. Radiation Is an Issue on Mars

 Unlike here on Earth, Mars doesn’t have a magnetic field.
-This means there is nothing to protect astronauts on the Martian surface from interstellar radiation.
+This characteristic means there is nothing to protect astronauts on the Martian surface from interstellar radiation.

 10. Mars Might Be a Second Earth in the Future

 While it might sound like science fiction, aerospace engineers are toying with the idea of terraforming Mars once we get astronauts on the planet’s surface.
-This would involve changing the atmosphere to be more like Earth, allowing human life to survive without the need for spacesuits or domes.
+This feat would involve changing the atmosphere to be more like Earth, allowing human life to survive without the need for spacesuits or domes.
 It’s not currently possible with present-day tech, according to NASA.

 Want to learn more about the fourth planet in our solar system?
 Check out these quick planet Mars facts that you can store away for trivia night:

-• Distance from sun: 1.38 AU or 227,943,824 km (141,637,725.682 miles).
+• Distance from the sun: 1.38 AU or 227,943,824 km (141,637,725.682 miles).

 • Composition: Crust of volcanic basalt rock, a mantle of primarily silicon, magnesium, iron and oxygen, and solid iron/nickel core.